overhide/overhide/docs/glossary.md

 >
 > A *keybiner* is a collection of *keyrings*.
 A *keyring* is a mapping of crypto key-pairs or *wallet* references, to a particular *overhide* broker system, for a particular *service*--or group of services a user decided to use the same *keyring* for.
 I.e. a *keyring* is a set of keys for a particular purpose grouped together.
 >
-> An application will repetitively access a particular *overhide* broker instance with a particular blockchain public key (address) for identification.
-The corresponding blockchain private key--unless provided by a *wallet*--is also needed on-hand--only in-browser--for signatures.
+> An application will repetitively access a particular *overhide* broker instance with a particular ledger public key (address) for identification.
+The corresponding ledger private key--unless provided by a *wallet*--is also needed on-hand--only in-browser--for signatures.
 For convenience, better user experience, better application flow, it's desirable to store a mapping of all these identifiers and tokens on the client machine, e.g. in the client browser.
 All these identifiers and tokens for a single purpose comprise a *keyring*.
 Multiple such *keyrings* are stored in the client's *keybiner*.
 >
-> Keys in *keyrings* include public blockchain address keys and references to their private signing keys, as well as additional keys an application must use to encrypt and decrypt *overhide* data and metadata.
+> Keys in *keyrings* include public ledger address keys and references to their private signing keys, as well as additional keys an application must use to encrypt and decrypt *overhide* data and metadata.
 The additional keys are described above in the *secrets* section.
 Since they are generated using a mnemonic, only the mnemonic need be stored in the *keyring*.
 >
-> It's unlikely the private signing keys of a public blockchain will be made available to the *keybiner*, they will be kept in the user's *wallets*.
+> It's unlikely the private signing keys of a public ledger will be made available to the *keybiner*, they will be kept in the user's *wallets*.
 As such the *keyrings* may not store the keys themselves, but references to the keys in their particular *wallet*.
 >
 > An example *keybiner* is reproduced below:
 >